brandonleboeuf/3dvista_nextjs/README.md

 - Remove the ```isSafariDesktopV11orGreater()``` function, as its causing an error
 - Replace all instances of ```/Mobile\/\w+/``` with ```/Mobile/```, as they are causing a regex error

-- Locate the first link tag within the head tag.
-Identify the version number at the end of the href following the file type (ex. ?v=1640882506117).
-Remove All occurrences of this throughout the document (highlight, right click and select "Change All Occurrences" )
+- There are query parameters on the .txt, .js, and .jpg in the link and script tags that need to be removed.
+Locate this (looks something like this `?v=1640882506117`) at the first link tag within the head tag.
+Remove All occurrences of this query parameter throughout the document (highlight, right click and select “Change All Occurrences”)

 &nbsp;